fujitsu/ism-ansible/Readme.md

-Ansible Modules for ServerView Infrastructure Manager
+Ansible Modules for Infrastructure Manager
 =====================================================

-This is the modules to manage ServerView Infrastructure Manager using Ansible playbooks.
+This is the modules to manage Infrastructure Manager using Ansible playbooks.

 Requirements